Pet Circle

 Monitoring systems now exist to allow you to keep an eye on your dog while you're away from home, and even give them food or a treat!
 Pet cameras (some of which second as treat dispensers) and automatic feeders can help you interact with your dog throughout the day, and ensure that they are safe and comfortable.
 Cameras can also allow you to keep an eye on their behaviours (such as barking or digging) while they are alone, and help you to monitor the timing and potential triggers for these events.

 Activity and GPS trackers can help you monitor your dog's activity levels and location, while smart bowls will weigh your dog's food and suggest an appropriate food amount based on their weight and food brand.
-Some automatic feeders like the Sure Feed Connect Microchip Feeder will also tell you how much food was eaten, at what time and by which pet!

 It goes without saying that exercising dogs is a must.
 With their more sedentary lifestyles compared to their ancestors, regular exercise is essential for a dog's physical and mental health, just as it is for humans.